-The winter months are always a challenge for horse owners, but it’s vital to keep your horse moving if he’s to stay fit and healthy right through until spring.
-Regular exercise will help keep their brain happy, their limbs supple and their weight under control — whether that’s preventing too much creeping on, or topline falling off.
+Winter is a challenging time for horse owners, but it’s vital to keep your horse moving if they are going to stay fit, healthy and happy right through until spring.
+Regular exercise will help keep their brain happy, their limbs supple and their weight under control — whether that’s preventing too much creeping on, or top line falling off.

 1. Spice it up with poles